 For an overview of indexes, including the online Bya-ra Database with more than 10,000 bibliographic entires for Tibetan-language research articles published in the PRC, see the Periodicals section of this Guide.

-An ever-growing resource of reviews highlighting new dissertations in Himalayan and Tibetan Studies can be found on this well-curated and helpful website.
+An ever-growing resource for reviews of new dissertations in Himalayan and Tibetan Studies can be found on this well-curated and helpful website.

 If full text is not available, PQDT provides abstracts and/or citations.